-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 Formerly known as Bitsquare, Bisq brings the clean, easy-to-use interface and vast coin support of centralized exchanges to a decentralized environment.
 The platform is built on open-source software, meaning its design is publicly available, and the project is funded by personal savings and donations from its community of users.

 Bisq doesn’t need a third party to conduct cryptocurrency transactions, nor does it require users to submit personal information to trade on the platform.
-It’s an excellent alternative for Bitcoin fans looking for a wide variety of coins to trade with.
+It’s an excellent alternative for Bitcoin fans looking for a wide variety of coins to trade with, including altcoins like Cardano, XRP, and Dogecoin.
 In fact, it’s not typical for decentralized exchanges to support so many digital assets — and fiat currency.

-Additionally, the platform’s security features, such as multisignature and a security deposit system, enhance the inherent safety and privacy of decentralized exchanges by ensuring that both parties act honestly and have complete control of their funds during the trading process.
+Additionally, the platform’s security features, such as multi-signature and a security deposit system, enhance the inherent safety and privacy of decentralized exchanges by ensuring that both parties act honestly and have complete control of their funds during the trading process.

 Other crypto exchanges we considered

-The following trading platforms are all excellent options, especially for newer traders.
-However, they are not dedicated crypto exchanges but primarily deal in other securities, like stocks and futures.
-We decided to list them separately for this reason.
+The following trading platforms are all excellent options, especially for new traders.
+However, they didn’t make it to our top list because they lack certain core features or are not dedicated crypto or bitcoin exchanges.

 Public